aframevr/aframe-presentation-kit/README.md

 There are some slides with embedded A-Frame scenes.
 You can play with these scenes live from right within the slide.
 Click-drag to look around.
-You may also enter fullscreen or enter VR with a headset connected, again from right within the slide.
+You may also enter full screen or enter VR with a headset connected, again from right within the slide.

 You may also open up a scene in the A-Frame Inspector by pressing `<ctrl> +